kaisdukes/health-tracker/docs/2023-workout-log.md

 ### S7

-A combination of coffee, green tea, turmeric, tart cherry, blueberry, broccoli and kale that may boost gym pumps.
+A combination of coffee, green tea, turmeric, tart cherry, blueberry, broccoli and kale, that may boost gym pumps.

 ### AstraGin